johnmcfarlane/wss/README.md

 ## Continuous Integration

-The project's CI pipeline demonstrates how to develop maintainable C++ by running automated tests against tools such as:
+The project's CI pipeline demonstrates how to develop maintainable C++ by applying the build system to tools such as:

 * [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html),
 * [CppCheck](http://cppcheck.net/) static analyser,